Tips and Tricks To Remove Tough Tablecloth Stains

 Grease or Oil Stains

 Lipstick is not a kiss of death to your napkins.
-To the contrary, to remove lipstick stain is very easy.
-I take my white vinegar spray bottle out from my laundry room shelf and spray it on the lipstick and then dab gently before going in the wash.
+On the contrary, removing lipstick stains is very easy.
+Take a white vinegar spray bottle, spray it on the lipstick, and then dab gently before putting it into the wash.

-From water splashed on to your tablecloth or a liquid ring left from a cold beverage usually come right out in the wash cycle.
+Water splashed onto your tablecloth or a liquid ring left from a cold beverage usually comes right out in the wash cycle.
 If it does not, spray the stain with vinegar.

 WD-40 is our favorite for removing any stains from grease to wine, even candle wax.
 Made to dissolve rust, this solvent breaks up the particles of red wine and is safe to use on tablecloths.
 Spray the stained area and allow it to soak for a few minutes.
 Dab gently with a clean wash rag or paper towel.
 When the stain begins to transfer to the cleaning cloth, use a clean area to continue to remove the stain from the tablecloth.

 Vinegar and hydrogen peroxide are also great for removing stains from tablecloths.
 If using one of these, mix with a smaller amount of liquid detergent.
 Soak the stained area in your sink or bowl for at least 30 minutes before rinsing and then placing the cloth in the washer.
 Vinegar or hydrogen peroxide neutralizes the red and purple pigments while the detergent helps clean the fabric.